Learning time-scales in two-layers neural networks: Stochastic gradient descent and finite sample size

 The following theorem upper bounds the distance between gradient flow and projected stochastic gradient descent dynamics. \begin{thm}[Difference between GF and Projected SGD] Let $\theta_i(t) = (a_i(t), u_i(t))$ be the solution of the GF ordinary differential equations~\eqref{eq:GF-1}-\eqref{eq:GF-2}.
 There exists a constant $M$ that only depends on the $M_i$'s from Assumptions A1-A3, such that for any $T, z \ge 0$ and

 the following holds with probability at least $1 - \exp(- z^2)$:

 \end{thm} The proof is presented in Appendix~\ref{sec:coupling_bd} and follows the same scheme as in that of Theorem 1 part (B) in \citep{mei2019mean}.
 The main difference with respect to that theorem is here we are interested in projected SGD (and GF) instead of plain SGD (and GF), hence an additional step of approximation is required, and the $a_i$'s and $u_i$'s need to be treated separately.
-We next draw implications of the last result on learning by online SGD within the standard learning scenario. \begin{thm} Fix any $\delta > 0$.
-Assume $\varphi,\sigma$ and the initialization $\rP_A$ be such that the standard learning scenario of Definition \ref{def:StandardScenario} holds up to level $L$ for some $L \ge 2$, and that
+We next draw implications of the last result on learning by online SGD within the canonical learning order. \begin{thm} Fix any $\delta > 0$.
+Assume $\varphi,\sigma$ and the initialization $\rP_A$ be such that the canonical learning order of Definition \ref{def:StandardScenario} holds up to level $L$ for some $L \ge 2$, and that

 Then, there exist constants $\veps_*=\veps_*(\delta)$, $T_0 = T_0 (\delta)$, $T = T(\eps, \delta) = T_0 (\delta) \veps^{1/(2L)}$ and $M = M(\eps, \delta)$ that depend on $\eps, \delta$ (together with $\varphi,\sigma$ and $\rP_A$) such that the following happens.
 Assume $\eps\le \eps_*(\delta)$ and $m, d, z$ are such that $d \ge M$, $m \ge \max(M, z)$, and the step size $\eta$ and number of samples (equivalently, number of steps) $n$ satisfy